Overview

 flow rather than as a stored quantity.

-- Give a junction diagram and ask students to find the missing current using Kirchhoff’s current law.
+- Give a junction diagram and check whether you can find the missing current using Kirchhoff’s current law.

-- Students often mix up electron flow and conventional current.
+- Mixing up electron flow and conventional current.
 Keep both directions on the same

 diagram until the distinction is secure.